-According to a 2021 study by Ernst and Young, like-kind exchanges are expected to support 568,000 jobs and contribute \$27.5 billion in labor income and \$55.3 billion of value added to the U.S. GDP this year.
+According to a 2022 study by Ernst and Young, like-kind exchanges supported 976,000 jobs and contributed \$48.6 billion in labor income and \$97.4 billion of value added to U.S. GDP in 2021.

-Like-Kind Exchanges Help Repurpose Available Real Estate
+Like-Kind Exchanges Help Repurpose and Improve Real Estate

-Section 1031 like-kind exchanges are a useful tool in repurposing available retail and office space because they allow capital to efficiently and effectively flow to where it's most needed.
+Section 1031 like-kind exchanges are a useful tool in repurposing and improving properties because they allow capital to efficiently and effectively flow to where it's most needed.